AnvayB/PriorityVizualizer/README.md

 - move Updates to be inside Menu such that clicking Menu opens a dropdown with items Updates and Progress Mode
     - clicking Updates opens the Update History modal [use image reference]
     - clicking Progress Mode open the Progress Mode bar [use image reference]

+Until then, find a way to properly display the 4 menu buttons

 - remove homepage tab? consolidate

 MEDIUM --------------------------------------------